-- The Agency for Health Care Research and Quality (AHRQ) - The Centers for Medicare and Medicaid services (CMS) - A cooperative group or center of NIH, CDC, AHRQ, DOD, VA, or CMS - The United States Department of Veterans Affairs (VA) - The United States Department of Defense (DOD) - The Food and Drug Administration - The United States Department of Energy - The institutional review board of an institution located in Ohio that has a multiple project assurance contract approved by the National Institutes of Health Office for Protection from Research Risks as provided in 45 CFR 46.103 - a research entity that meets eligibility criteria for a support grant from a National Institutes of Health center - a qualified non-governmental research entity in guidelines issued by the NIH for center support grants AND - is conducted in a facility where the personnel have training, and expertise required to provide type of care required in the study AND - has a written protocol for the clinical trial AND - designed to have a therapeutic intent. - Routine care cost The cost of medically necessary items and services related to the care method which is under evaluation in the clinical trial. - Life-threatening disease or condition Any disease or condition from which the likelihood of death is probable unless the course of the disease or condition is interrupted. - Category A (Experimental) device Per the Centers for Medicare and Medicaid Services, "a device for which "absolute risk" of the device type has not been established (that is, initial questions of safety and effectiveness have not been resolved) and the FDA is unsure whether the device type can be safe and effective". - Category B (Non-experimental/investigational) device per Centers for Medicare and Medicaid Services, "a device for which the incremental risk is the primary risk in question (that is, initial questions of safety and effectiveness of that device type have been resolved), or it is known that the device type can be safe and effective because, for example, other manufacturers have obtained FDA premarket approval or clearance for that device type". - Experimental/investigational/unproven Any procedure, treatment, service, supply, or product that meets one or more of the following: - o Is subject to Institutional Review Board review or approval - Effectiveness on health outcomes is unproven based on clinical evidence in peer-reviewed medical literature - Cannot be legally marketed in the United States without final approval from appropriate government regulatory or licensing body. - ICD-10-CM Code Z00.6 a billable ICD code used to specify a diagnosis of encounter for examination for normal comparison and control in clinical research program.
+- National Institutes of Health (NIH) - The Centers for Disease Control and Prevention (CDC) - The Agency for Health Care Research and Quality (AHRQ) - The Centers for Medicare and Medicaid services (CMS) - o A cooperative group or center of NIH, CDC, AHRQ, DOD, VA, or CMS - The United States Department of Veterans Affairs (VA) - The United States Department of Defense (DOD) - The Food and Drug Administration - The United States Department of Energy - The institutional review board of an institution located in Ohio that has a multiple project assurance contract approved by the National Institutes of Health Office for Protection from Research Risks as provided in 45 CFR § 46.103 - A research entity that meets eligibility criteria for a support grant from a National Institutes of Health center - A qualified non-governmental research entity in guidelines issued by the NIH for center support grants AND - Is conducted in a facility where the personnel have training, and expertise required to provide type of care required in the study AND - Has a written protocol for the clinical trial AND - Designed to have a therapeutic intent. - Routine care cost The cost of medically necessary items and services related to the care method which is under evaluation in the clinical trial. - Life-threatening disease or condition Any disease or condition from which the likelihood of death is probable unless the course of the disease or condition is interrupted. - Category A (Experimental) Device Per Centers for Medicare and Medicaid Services "a device for which "absolute risk" of the device type has not been established (that is, initial questions of safety and effectiveness have not been resolved) and the FDA is unsure whether the device type can be safe and effective". - Category B (Non-experimental/Investigational) Device Per Centers for Medicare and Medicaid Services "a device for which the incremental risk is the primary risk in question (that is, initial questions of safety and effectiveness of that device type have been resolved), or it is known that the device type can be safe and effective because, for example, other manufacturers have obtained FDA premarket approval or clearance for that device type". - Experimental/Investigational/Unproven Any procedure, treatment, service, supply, or product that meets one or more of the following: - Is subject to Institutional Review Board review or approval - Effectiveness on health outcomes is unproven based on clinical evidence in peer-reviewed medical literature - Cannot be legally marketed in the United States without final approval from appropriate government regulatory or licensing body.

+• ICD-10-CM Code Z00.6 - a billable ICD code used to specify a diagnosis of encounter for examination for normal comparison and control in clinical research program.
 The Z00.6 diagnosis code reports that the service involved "examination of participant in clinical trial".
 The Z00.6 diagnosis code must be used for all services provided as part of a Qualified Clinical Trial or approved study, even if it would otherwise be conventional care for the patient absent the trial.